googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.x A sweep gradient, from red to yellow, with start angle of -60° and a stop angle of 60°.**

+Start and stop angle values can be outside the range [0, 360], but are interpreted as values within that range by applying a modulus operation.
+For example, an angle -60° is treated the same as 300°; an angle 480° is treated the same as 120°.
+As a consequence, the color line covers at most one full revolution around the center, never more.

 If the starting and ending angle are the same, a sharp color transition can occur if the colors at stop offsets 0 and 1 are different.
 This is illustrated in figure 5.x, showing a gradient from red to yellow that starts and stops at